 If you can't control your spending, you shouldn't have a credit card.

-Dave Ramsey is right on that subject, it's like giving an alcoholic a beer, it's a bad idea.
+Dave Ramsey is right that if you can't control your spending, you shouldn't get a credit card.
+Having the ability to swipe and buy anything you want without necessarily having the money to pay for it is like giving an alcoholic a beer, it's a bad idea.
 But if you use it merely as a tool, credit cards aren't necessarily evil, and they're a lot more convenient than carrying around wads of cash.

 Convenience is why most wealthy people still use credit cards.